New 'Star Wars' film will be called 'The Force Awakens'

-LOS ANGELES (Reuters) - The upcoming installment of the “Star Wars” film franchise has finished shooting and will be called “Star Wars: The Force Awakens,” Walt Disney Studios said on Thursday.
+LOS ANGELES, Nov 6 (Reuters) - The upcoming installment of the “Star Wars” film franchise has finished shooting and will be called “Star Wars: The Force Awakens,” Walt Disney Studios said on Thursday.

 The film is scheduled to be released in December 2015 and will star Oscar-winner Lupita Nyong‘o, Andy Serkis, Adam Driver and Oscar Isaac.